Justice for All. One Case at a Time.

 Practice Areas: Personal Injury Law; Product Liability Law; Workers’ Compensation Law, Bad Faith; Premises Liability; Truck Collisions

-Cathy O’Donnell is the Vice President of the Wilkes-Barre Law & Library Association (Luzerne County Bar); Chairperson Luzerne County Dress for Success; a member of the Board of Directors United Way Wyoming Valley; and a member of the Board of Directors for Junior Leadership of Wilkes-Barre.
-She is an MBA, member of the D.C.
-Bar, and served as a District Justice from 2000 to January 2002.
-In addition to her practice areas, Cathy serves as the O’Donnell Law Offices Business Manager.
+Cathy O’Donnell is the President of the Wilkes-Barre Law & Library Association (Luzerne County Bar); A member of the Board of Directors Luzerne County Dress for Success; a member of the Board of Directors United Way Wyoming Valley; and a member of the Board of Directors for Junior Leadership of Wilkes-Barre.
+She is an MBA, member of the DC Bar, and served as a District Justice from 2000 to January 2002.
+In addition to her practice areas, Cathy serves as the Firm’s Business Manager.